frictionlessdata/website-old/guides/csv/index.md

 As mentioned above, CSV files can have quite a bit of variation in structure.
 Key options are:

-* Delimiter: rather than ',' can be ';', '\t' (tab), '|' etc
+* Field delimiter: rather than comma `,` people often use things like `\t` (tab), `;` or `|`
-* Record / line terminator: is '\n' (unix), '\n\r' (dos) or something else ...
+* Record terminator / line terminator: is `\n` (unix), `\n\r` (dos) or something else ...
 * How do you quote records that contain your delimiter

-You can read more in the [CSV Dialect Description Format][csvddf] which all defines a small JSON-oriented structure for specifying what options a CSV uses.
+You can read more in the [CSV Dialect Description Format][spec-csvddf] which defines a small JSON-oriented structure for specifying what options a CSV uses.

-### What is Bad about CSV?
+### What is Missing in CSV?

 * CSV lacks any way to specify type information: that is, there is no way to distinguish "1" the string from 1 the number.
-(This shortcoming can be addressed by adding some form of simple schema.
-See e.g. [Simple Data Format][sdf] for an approach whereby CSV is combined with a schema or you can even inline schema information - see [Linked CSV][linked-csv] for an example of this approach).
+This shortcoming can be addressed by adding some form of simple schema.
+For example [JSON Table Schema][jts] provides a very simple way to describe your schema externally whilst [Linked CSV][linked-csv] is an example of doing this "inline" (that is, in the CSV).
-* No support for relationships between different "tables" (this is similar to the previous point - again see [Simple Data Format][sdf] for a way to address this with additional schema information) information)
+* No support for relationships between different "tables".
+This is similar to the previous point and again [JSON Table Schema][jts] provides a way to address this by providing additional schema information externally.
-* Works best for tabular data - not good for data with nesting or where structure is not especially tabular (though remember most data can be put into tabular form if you try hard enough!)
+* CSV is really only for tabular data -- it is not so good for data with nesting or where structure is not especially tabular (though remember most data can be put into tabular form if you try hard enough!)

 ### Links